 After generations of forced assimilation policies explicitly targeting the disuse of Native languages, many indigenous languages are dead or on the verge of becoming so.
 To address language loss, Native communities have established many educational and extracurricular programs, as well as new technologies, aimed at teaching participants Native languages and retaining their usage.

 Perhaps the greatest challenge facing Native communities today is that of retaining their original languages as living languages.
-Many Native nations consider their languages to be gifts bestowed on the people by the source of life.
+Many Native nations consider their languages to be gifts bestowed on the people by ancestral and spiritual forces.
 These languages shape the distinctive ways in which Native communities envision land, community, and relationship.
 To be sure, different communities experience the challenge of language preservation to different degrees.
 Some, like the Diné (Navajo) of Arizona, enjoy relatively high rates of fluency.
 Among other peoples, like the Cahuilla of California’s Morengo community, only a handful of elders spoke the language in the mid-1990s but efforts have been made in recent years to pass down this knowledge to younger generations through cultural practices such as bird-singing.

-That these many languages survive at all is evidence of Native peoples’ fortitude in preserving their traditions, since several generations underwent the experience of English-only boarding schools and other policies aimed at assimilation to English-speaking culture.
+That these many languages survive at all is evidence of the importance that language preservation and reclamation carry for native peoples' identity and self-determination, since several generations underwent the experience of English-only boarding schools and other policies aimed at assimilation to English-speaking culture.
 Such overt attempts to stamp out Native languages and traditions are no longer the rule.
 In 1992 Congress passed legislation, the Native American Languages Act, to support Native language retention.
-But the outcome of years of a policy of assimilation, combined with the assimilative force of the wider English-speaking culture, is still deeply felt.
+But the outcome of years of a policy of forced integration, combined with the assimilative force of the wider English-speaking culture, is still deeply felt.
 Retaining the language spoken by hundreds of generations of ancestors is no easy matter.

 Native communities have established a wide variety of programs to incorporate Native languages into children’s education as well as extracurricular programming to address the threat of language loss.
 In his 2012 “State of Native Education” address, Quinton Roman Nose, President of the National Indian Education Association, highlighted the organization’s support of the Indian CLASS Act which would encourage “culturally based curriculum and assessments and support schools and programs that use Native language as the primary instrument of instruction.”
 Others have taken action on a more local level.
 Some concerned elders and educators in northern Minnesota’s Ojibwe communities have begun a community-based, culturally-situated approach to language retention, a program they call “Harmony in the Village.”